zwerchfell/Misc/README.md

-THis is the end of Year 2015.
+This is the end of Year 2015.

 Marked here!